Melinda Lewis

 Research

-Poverty and economic inequality, social change, strategies for effective policy advocacy, advocacy evaluation, and advocacy capacity-building for individuals and social service organizations.
+Poverty and economic inequality, social change, strategies for effective policy advocacy, anti-oppressive community engagement approaches, public scholarship strategies and impacts, and advocacy capacity-building for individuals and social service organizations.